Git-Lecture-2025/Assignment-2025/bandit.md

 # LEVEL 12 -> 13
-can find if a file is gzip compressed or bzip2 compressed using file or xxd and looking at the first 4 bytes
+We can find if a file is gzip compressed or bzip2 compressed
+1. using `file`
+2. using `xxd` which translates the contents of a file (or standard input) into a human-readable hexadecimal representation and looking at the first 2 bytes
+   * if they are `1f 8b` it is a gzip compressed file We need to make a of copy data.txt using `cp` to a temporary directory to perform modification.
+`xxd -r` is used to convert file data to binary
+`mv` command can be used to rename a file
+`gzip -d` `bzip2 -d` are used to decompress the files gzip requires the file to be ending in .gz to compress `tar` command is used to extract archive files here After multiple decompression we will retrieve the password
 ```
 mktemp -d
 cp data.txt /tmp/tmp.g8bZWTdXRJ